SyedMSaqib/erp-system/README.md

-ERP by Syed Muhammad Saqib and Abdullah Khan install dependencies for frontend and backend-->npm install npm run both for starting both the node server and the react app. some of the screenshots are below(limited functionalities, for more run the project)
+ERP by Syed Muhammad Saqib and Abdullah Khan. install dependencies for frontend and backend-->npm install npm run both for starting both the node server and the react app. some of the screenshots are below(limited functionalities, for more run the project)